gsherwin360/MassTransitRabbitMQ.Dotnet/README.md

 # MassTransitRabbitMQ.Dotnet

-This demo API showcases inter-service communication across different modules within a single codebase, emphasizing a loosely coupled architecture.
+This demo API demonstrates inter-service communication across different modules within a single codebase, emphasizing a loosely coupled architecture.
 It utilizes MassTransit with RabbitMQ to enable asynchronous and scalable messaging between services.

 ## Overview